Azure-Samples/azure-openai-rag-workshop/README.md

 ## Prerequisites

 - **Azure account**.
 If you're new to Azure, [get an Azure account for free](https://azure.microsoft.com/free/?WT.mc_id=javascript-0000-cxa) to get free Azure credits to get started.
-- **Azure subscription with access enabled for the Azure OpenAI service**.
+- **Azure subscription with access enabled for the Azure OpenAI Service**.
 You can request access with [this form](https://aka.ms/oaiapply).

 You can use [GitHub Codespaces](https://github.com/features/codespaces) to work on this project directly from your browser: select the **Code** button, then the **Codespaces** tab and click on **Create Codespaces on main**.